LeeHyungGeun/jstash/README.md

-# log-stack
+# jstash
-Log your JS stack by console.log on UI.
+Stash your JS Log and Stack, and check on UI directly.